diogene5/aliemcards_cards/cards/benzo-metabolism.md

 ---
 title: Benzodiazepines Metabolism by the Liver
 authors:
-    - Bryan Hayes, PharmD
+  - 'Bryan Hayes, PharmD'
 created: 2013/11/13
-updates:
-    - 2017/05/10
+updated: 2017/05/10
 categories:
   - Pharmacology
   - Toxicology
 ---

 # Benzodiazepine Metabolism by the Liver